haxtheweb/edtechjoker/draft-outline.md

 > we're just going to scratch the surface on both.
 > These are whole classes / projects of their own so we're trying to get a mental framework for them conceptually
 > You can use concepts from these in the final project, or in the real world for any project (especially 11ty)
+> Also this will involve a lot of googling and finding examples.
+Welcome to web development.

 ## 11ty lab
 - Review lecture from a past semester: EdTechJoker3D: Static site generators, flat file CMS and JSON driven CMS